Get more bang for your buck by growing petunias from seed instead of buying flats at the store! Learn how to grow petunias from seed here!

 How to start petunias from seed

-Petunias are easy to start from seed, but there are a few things to keep in mind.
+Seeding petunias in trays is easy, but there are a few things to keep in mind.
 Let's get growing!

 Prepare the soil